-Hanasik has a Master of Fine Arts from California College of the Arts, a Bachelor of Fine Arts Summa Cum Laude from the State University of New York at Purchase and is currently a Dean's Fellow focusing on Documentary Film at UC Berkeley's Graduate School of Journalism.
+Hanasik has a Master of Journalism from UC Berkeley’s Graduate School of Journalism, a Master of Fine Arts from California College of the Arts and a Bachelor of Fine Arts Summa Cum Laude from the State University of New York at Purchase.

 - Military embed